Kings Head Hotel, Monmouth: Architecture and History

-The bottom side of Agincourt Square is dominated by the fine 17th century coaching inn, and its attendant buildings provide an attractive range along Agincourt Street, though decorative facades of the former Monmouth Bank (c 1740) on the left, and the County Club (c 1877) with its fine oriel window on the right are much later buildings.
-The County Club (by T H Wyatt) has an attractive oriel window.
+The bottom side of Agincourt Square is dominated by the 17th century coaching inn, and its attendant buildings form a range along Agincourt Street, although the decorative facades of the former Monmouth Bank (c 1740) on the left, and the County Club (c 1877) are much later buildings.
+The County Club by Thomas Henry Wyatt has an oriel window.
 The King's Head runs through to St John's Street, where it had its stabling, and since this spans the outer bailey ditch of the castle it drops a storey from front to back.
-It became an important posting inn under landlord Richard Ballard, who was Mayor of Monmouth in 1675 and also postmaster.
-An ardent Royalist, he claimed the visit by Charles I, and issued brass tokens bearing the head of Charles II with the inscription "God Preserve our Gracious King".
-Charles I was reputed to have visited it in 1645, during a stay at Raglan Castle, and the Royalist landlord subsequently erected a plaster bas-relief of Charles in 1673, still to be seen above the fireplace in the left-hand Bar.Though it is not clear whether this is Charles I or Charles II, or an amalgam of both, or perhaps just a generic monarch. since it is not particularly realistic.
+It became an important posting inn under its landlord Richard Ballard, who was Mayor of Monmouth in 1675 and also its postmaster.
+An ardent Royalist, Ballard issued brass tokens bearing the head of Charles II with the inscription "God Preserve our Gracious King", and later erected a plaster bas-relief of Charles, above the fireplace in the left-hand bar.
+Charles I was reputed to have visited it in 1645, during a stay at Raglan Castle.
+Both John Newman and Keith Kissack describe the bust as being of Charles II, rather than his father, although Kissack concedes that it appears to be an "amalgam" with features of both.
+Kissack also notes that the bust is a "rather crude, vernacular" copy of a more "professional" version at Great Castle House.

 In 1820, William Cobbett, the pamphleteer spoke at the hotel.
 Cobbett had just stood unsuccessfully as M.P. for Coventry.
 He was noted for his opposition to paper money and the corn laws and his enthusiasm for parliamentary reform and the rural Englishmen.